Part 1: Going Paperless

-First, we all better hope the economy continues to flourish, even though the latest studies predict a slight downturn in 2019 construction job starts.
-Next, containing expenses and reducing waste is an ongoing battle for companies constantly confronted with rising material costs, a lack of skilled labor, and the demands of owners and developers for quicker and cheaper results – without sacrificing quality.
+The past year has accelerated that sentiment.
+First, pandemic-fueled lockdowns saw projects grind to a halt.
+Since then, COVID control and prevention has necessitated a “rethink” of the very way the industry does business.
+Further, containing expenses and reducing waste is an ongoing battle for companies constantly confronted with rising material costs, a lack of skilled labor, and the demands of owners and developers for quicker and cheaper results – without sacrificing quality.

 As a result, every construction business owner is on the lookout for a better way.
 This includes best methods for enhancing efficiencies across every work area.

 Unfortunately, these sentiments often conflict with reality.
 The truth is construction operations nationwide are often besieged with a wide range of inefficient and wasteful procedures, activities, and behaviors.

 According to Fortune, “construction projects regularly lose up to a third of their value to waste.”
 This represents a phenomenal loss for an industry with annual expenditures reaching nearly $1.3 billion in the United States alone.
 As Construction Connect reports, “The global engineering and construction sector holds the dual distinctions of being one of the world’s largest industries—yet one of its least efficient.”

 While strides have been made, the construction industry has been one of the last to embrace the benefits of the electronic revolution – including the shift from the “paper” world and filing cabinets filled with blueprints, invoices, change orders and every other form of business documentation.

 The problem is that many contractors are still reluctant to comfortably make the transition from paper to digital.